These Are The Best Trees For Your South Dakota Landscaping

 Boxelder

 This fast-growing maple tree is drought resistant, easy to grow, and very adaptable.
 Expect blossoms that turn bright green when they are pollinated in early spring.
 It’s on the larger end of the size spectrum – between 35 and 60 feet.
 It likes lots of direct sun and is highly drought tolerant.
 Like the other trees we’ve discussed, it prefers moist, well-drained soil.
-It’s also good at red oaktolerating our frigid winters.
+It’s also good at tolerating our frigid winters.
 As a fast-growing tree, it’s popular with homeowners looking to add shade quickly.
 However, keep in mind that an ice storm could break some branches as the boxelder’s wood is not as strong as other trees.
 Still, it makes a beautiful, shady addition to any South Dakota yard.

 Northern Red Oak